The Village at Totem Lake: Development

 Originally called the Totem Lake Center, the mall was first proposed in early 1968 to take advantage of a prominent site along the newly constructed Interstate 405 and ground was broken in June 1972.
 The mall was the second phase of a larger Totem Lake center project including the EvergreenHealth campus and nearby apartment complexes, all developed by Totem Lake, Inc. around the small lake of the same name, originally known as Lake Watstine.
 The mall itself and much of the surrounding properties were built on reclaimed wetlands connected to the lake.
 The mall was designed with an "Indian longhouse theme" featuring elements of Northwest Coast art by Richard C. Bouillon & Co., the same firm that designed the Lake Forest Park Center in 1964 in a chalet theme.
 John Graham & Company were in charge of designing the interior.
 Although the opening of the mall was originally scheduled for April 1, 1973, the first stores in the mall wouldn't open until May 2, and the rest of the lower mall until May 31, 1973.
 The mall's 40000 sqft Lamonts Anchor tenant/department store, the sixth in the Pay 'n Save Corporation-owned chain, was still under construction at the time, and would not open until October 17 of that year.
-Additional anchor stores at the mall included other divisions of the Pay 'n Save Corporation including Ernst Home & Nursery, Schuck's Auto Supply, still existing until recently, a Pay 'n Save Drug store and Sportsland, later acquired by Big 5 Sporting Goods.
+Additional anchor stores at the mall included other divisions of the Pay 'n Save Corporation including Ernst Home & Nursery, Schuck's Auto Supply, a Pay 'n Save Drug store and Sportsland, later acquired by Big 5 Sporting Goods.
 Construction of the separate eastern portion of the mall continued into 1974, and the East Mall was opened in July 1974.
 Construction of the mall would lead to the annexation of the Totem Lake Neighborhood by the city of Kirkland in 1974.
 The adjacent Totem Lake Cinemas opened in 1980.